snowx-dev/SnowFastULP/README.md

 ./sfu ./weekly-dump/ -od ./library/
 ```

-That one folder becomes a compressed archive library, whislt still being searchable.
+That one folder becomes a compressed archive library, but still being searchable.
 It's awesome 🔥
 Later runs using **the same folder** skips lines that are already there, and `sfs` can search it (without `-txt`):

 ```bash